 The university bookstore is a great place to begin searching for course materials that you will need including textbooks.Career Center

-At the Career Center, they will help you establish goals, plan for your future career and aid in getting and keeping a job.Financial Aid
+At the Career Center, they will help you establish goals, plan for your future career and aid in getting and keeping a job.Counseling & Psychological Services (CAPS)

 CAPS offers professional and non-judgmental help with your personal growth and psychological wellness.
-They specialize in mental health services which can help you express thoughts and feelings, gain perspective, alleviate emotional symptoms, improving coping skills, and make healthy changes in your life.Health Center
+They specialize in mental health services which can help you express thoughts and feelings, gain perspective, alleviate emotional symptoms, improving coping skills, and make healthy changes in your life.Financial Aid

-At the Center for Financial Aid, you can receive help finding available federal, state, and institutional sources for financing your education.Housing Services
+At the Center for Financial Aid, you can receive help finding available federal, state, and institutional sources for financing your education.Health Center